 To add data labels to Maps, Click the Show Mark Labels button in the Toolbar.
 Though it looks odd, you get the idea of adding data labels.

-Until now, you saw the Tableau Maps with the default colors, but you have the option to change the default colors.
+Until now, you saw the Tableau Maps with the default colors, but you can change the default colors.
 To do so, click the drop-down menu beside the SUM(Population Total) color legend or right-click on the Color bar.
-Both of them will open the below-shown context menu.
+Both of them will open the context menu below.
 From that, please select the Edit Colors… option.

 The following window will open once you choose the Edit Colors… option.
 Click the drop-down arrow under the Palette and select the color as per your specification.
 For now, we are choosing Gold-Purple Diverging.
 Remember, by clicking the Advanced button, you can specify the Start Point, End Point, and Center as well.